Kalidou Sidibé: Career

 Sidibé was a youth product of various clubs in Paris, before moving to Toulouse in 2017.
 He made his professional debut with Toulouse in a 1–0 Coupe de la Ligue loss to Lorient on 31 October 2018.

 On 23 August 2021, Sidibé moved on a season-long loan to Quevilly-Rouen.
 On 13 August 2022, he returned to Quevilly-Rouen on a two-year contract.

-Personal life

-Born in France, Sidibé is of Malian descent.
+On 21 August 2023, Sidibé joined Guingamp on a three-year contract.

+International career

+Sidibé was born in France and is of Malian descent, holding dual French and Malian citizenship.
+He was called up to the Mali national team for a set of friendlies in June 2025.